Richard Newby, Baron Newby: Political career

-Newby was Secretary of the Social Democratic Party Parliamentary Committee in 1981, David Owen described him as 'an able young civil servant who resigned to come and work for us', and National Secretary of the SDP from 1983 to 1988.
+Newby was Secretary of the Social Democratic Party (SDP) Parliamentary Committee in 1981, David Owen described him as 'an able young civil servant who resigned to come and work for us', and National Secretary of the SDP from 1983 to 1988.
 He had parliamentary ambitions, seeking the candidacy for Twickenham, challenging Vince Cable, in 1997.
 From 1999 to 2006, Newby was Chief of Staff to Charles Kennedy.
 He was instrumental in the process of managing the succession of leadership from Kennedy to Menzies Campbell.

 He was appointed an Officer of the Order of the British Empire (OBE) in the 1990 New Year Honours and was created a life peer with the title Baron Newby, of Rothwell in the County of West Yorkshire on 25 September 1997.

 At the beginning of May 2012, Lord Newby was appointed the Liberal Democrat Chief Whip in the House of Lords, and at the same time was appointed the Deputy Government Chief Whip in the House of Lords and Captain of the Yeomen of the Guard.

 In September 2012, he was appointed Treasury spokesman in the House of Lords.

 In September 2016 he was elected Leader of the Liberal Democrats in the House of Lords, replacing Lord Wallace of Tankerness.